kubeshop/tracetest/docs/docs/configuration/trace-polling.md

 ![Demo Settings](./img/trace-polling.png)

-From this trace polling page under settings you can adjust the speed that the trace data store is polled when gathering the trace associated with a test run.
+From this trace polling page, under settings, you can adjust the speed with which the trace data store is polled when gathering the trace associated with a test run.

 ## Changing Trace Polling Settings with the CLI